 Remove the cake from the oven and set the pans on a cooling rack until the cakes have cooled completely.

-Once the cakes are cool, prepare the frosting by whisking the cream cheese and butter in the stand mixer until they are creamed together.
+Once the cakes are cool, prepare the frosting.
+Whisk the cream cheese and butter in the stand mixer for 2-3 minutes.

 Slowly add the powdered sugar, 1/3 cup at a time, until it is all mixed in.
-Then add the vanilla extract and stir just until it’s combined.
+Then add the vanilla extract.
+Stir just until it’s combined.

 Place the bottom layer of the cake on a serving plate and frost only the top.
 Then, to help keep a neater serving plate, use small pieces of parchment or wax paper under the edges of the cake.